Wall Street closes higher, pushing S&P 500 past 4,000 points - WTMJ

 AP Business Writers

-It’s a holiday-shortened week for the stock market.
-The stock exchanges will be closed in observance of Good Friday.
-Bond trading will be open for half a day, closing at noon Eastern.
+Wall Street kicked April off with a milestone Thursday, as a tech company rally helped drive the S&P 500 past the 4,000 mark for the first time.

+The benchmark index finished 1.2% higher a day after closing out the first three months of the year with its fourth straight quarterly gain.
+Microsoft, Apple, Facebook and Google’s parent company were among the winners, along with smaller companies, which stand to benefit from a quickly growing economy.
+Health care, household goods stocks and utilities were the only laggards.

-Technology stocks were benefiting from another drop in bond yields, which have been the driving force for the market for several weeks.
-The yield on the 10-year U.S. Treasury note fell to 1.68% from 1.73% the day before.
+Technology stocks benefited from another drop in bond yields, which have been the driving force for the market for several weeks.
+The yield on the 10-year U.S. Treasury note fell to 1.69% from 1.73% the day before.
 Higher bond yields make stocks seem more expensive by comparison, and tech stocks are among the most expensive after their significant rise last year.
-Microsoft rose 2.6% and Facebook gained 1.2%.
+Microsoft rose 2.8%, Facebook gained 1.4%, Amazon.com added 2.2% and Google parent Alphabet closed 3.3% higher.

+“What a great way to start the second quarter,” said J.J.
+Kinahan, chief strategist with TD Ameritrade.
+“There’s money out there looking to be put to work, and with the quarter ending it looks like people are finding new ways in a new quarter to find opportunities.”

 The market has been churning while dealing with that shift as beaten-down sectors like airlines and industrial companies start to recover.